 Overall, Beech Bluff’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Beech Bluff is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Beech Bluff does not have a public transit system used by locals to get to and from work.

-Beech Bluff ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.34% of people over 25 have a college degree.
+In terms of college education, Beech Bluff ranks among the least educated cities in the nation, as only 3.34% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Beech Bluff in 2022 was $28,802, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,208 for a family of four.